MichaelSchneeberger/rxbp/README.md

 - `from_` - create a Flowable that emits each element of an iterable
 - `from_iterable` - see `from_`
 - `from_list` - create a Flowable that emits each element of a list
+- `from_range` - creates a Flowable that emits elements defined by the range
 - `from_rx` - creates a Flowable from a rx Observable that buffers each element emitted by the Observable
 - `return_value` - creates a Flowable that emits a single element
-- `range` - creates a Flowable that emits elements defined by the range

 ### Transforming operators